 Your business is your financial security and you should feel confident in any person or entity you create a partnership with.
 The future of your business depends on strong relationships.
 The best decision you can make is to ensure you do your research and protect your business prior to entering into any partnership.
 However, when someone wrongs your business it might be time to split from your business partners.

 If you suspect you have a business partner acting unfaithfully the corporate lawyers at Hoover Kacyon can provide you an initial consultation to evaluate your case.
-Contact our office at 330-922-4491 or through our contact page to schedule a free, initial consultation.
+Contact our office at 330-922-4491 or through our contact page to schedule an initial consultation.